ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 del tran_tr, iden_tr, tran_ts, iden_ts
 ```

-This function is used to reduce the memory usage of the dataset.
+This function is used to reduce the memory usage of the dataset, which can accelerate the process.

 ```python
 from pandas.api.types import is_datetime64_any_dtype as is_datetime